 As a sports person, when it comes to getting your first tattoo, it makes sense that one might want something very small, a tattoo that can be hidden easily from certain family relatives who would want to lecture you for hours about the alleged side effects.

-This might be the case of Kasper.
+This might be the case with Kasper.
 As observed below, he has a hidden tattoo.
-It is situated on one side of his upper arm which is difficult to spot.
+It is situated on one side of his upper arm, which is difficult to spot.

 LifeBogger strives for accuracy and fairness in the quest to deliver you Danish Football stories.
 Surely, the Life story of Rasmus Hojlund will excite your reading pleasure.

 If you find something that doesn’t look right, please share it with us by commenting below.
 We’ll always value and respect your ideas.